felixle236/node-core/README.md

 # Node Core

-Node Core is a NodeJS framework built by cutting edge design and techniques like clean architecture, domain driven design (DDD), singleton pattern, table inheritance, and more..., it's easy to maintain and expand the system, including the transition from monolithic to microservices.
+Node Core is a NodeJS framework built by cutting edge designs and techniques like clean architecture, domain driven design (DDD), singleton pattern, table inheritance, and more..., it's easy to maintain and expand the system, including the transition from monolithic to microservices.
 Besides, to increase the performance and stability of the project, the framework is also supported by powerful tools such as Redis, Typescript, Eslint, Grunt, TypeORM,...
 Implementing advanced architectures like clean architecture and domain driven design will affect project development time, generator module is a great tool to overcome this problem, it even helps the team reduce development time more than conventional frameworks.

 ## Features